(561) 270-0913

 How Can a Product Liability Lawyer Help You Pursue Compensation for Autism Caused by Tylenol?

 Wading into the complicated world of product liability and MDL law takes a professional with specific experience in these areas of law.
 You should look for a product liability lawyer who can handle this process so you can focus on your child’s wellbeing.
+Hiring a lawyer with product liability and mass tort experience can help as you attempt to join the Tylenol autism MDL.

 Contact Russo Law Firm for Help Pursuing Compensation for Autism Caused by Tylenol

 Realizing your child has developed a neurodevelopment disorder can make a parent feel like their whole world is crashing down.
 The last thing a parent wants for their child is for their life to be altered by a disorder, especially when the development of the disorder could have been prevented.
-If you or your partner used Tylenol and your child developed autism spectrum disorder as a result, you should contact a product liability attorney to determine the best path for pursuing compensation.

-The experienced product liability lawyers at Russo Law Firm have in-depth knowledge of product liability law and how to best proceed in a claim with a drug manufacturer.
 Having dealt with their insurance companies in the past, they will have the experience necessary to put you in the best position to recover for damages caused by Tylenol.
 Our product liability lawyers have helped victims of defective drugs like Invocana, Xarelto, and Valsartan recover compensation for their injuries, and they can do the same for you and your baby for damages caused by Tylenol.